Are Afghanistan, Iraq And Pakistan Hopeless, And Is The Spread Of Radical Islam Inevitable, And Is Barack Obama Finished As America’s President?

 When my father’s ancestors first came to America from Rottweil, Germany in 1849, they consisted of a husband and wife who had sixteen children, and were Catholics.
 Sometime early in the 20th Century, the family moved away from the Church because of tithing—or so I was told—and became Lutherans.

-On my mother’s side were Scots, Irish and English, many of who were Catholics too.
+On my mother’s side were Scots, Irish and English, many of whom were Catholics too.
 My mother was an Episcopalian and my father sang in a Lutheran choir in Minneapolis where they met in grade school, but I grew up with kind feelings toward the Catholic Church.
 My first two girlfriends were Catholics, which has been true of others since.

 Fast forward to April of 1983, and I met a lovely Irish woman in Dublin, and we spent many years together.
 She had attended Catholic schools, but would not set foot in a Catholic church in Ireland because of what she had witnessed as a young girl, and because of what she described as the “hypocrisy” of the Church (e.g., a high ranking Church official had a “wife” and child).
 Later, I met another Irish woman whose closest friend had been impregnated by the local parish priest, and she had given birth to his child.